GForces-PL/ActiveRecord/README.md

 ### Properties

-All properties that correspond to columns in the table should be marked with the Column attribute by adding the comment #[Column].
+All properties that correspond to columns in the table should be marked with the Column attribute.
-You can define the property type and its visibility according to your needs.
+You can define the property type, nullable and its visibility according to your needs.
 That's all!
 ```PHP
 use Gforces\ActiveRecord\Base;